What are some of the best Derek Jeter RCs to collect?

 The background is meant to resemble a baseball stadium, with an image of Jeter preparing to let loose.

-There are also special factory editions made to commemorate the debut seasons of both the Colorado Rockies and Florida Marlins, identified with a foil stamp somewhere on the front of the Topps card.
+There are also special factory editions made to commemorate the debut seasons of both the Colorado Rockies and Florida Marlins.
+These are identified with a foil stamp on the front of the Topps card.

 3. 1992 Front Row Draft Picks Derek Jeter RC #55 (eBay)